iced-rs/iced_audio/README.md

 * [ ] `Goniometer` - displays a polar graph representing the stereo phase of an audio signal
 * [ ] `WavetableView` - same as oscilloscope but specifically for rendering single waveforms instead of an audio signal

-## Each input widget with a continuous output can accept one of four types of parameters
+## Each parameter can be mapped to one of four ranges:
-* `FloatParam` - a linear range of f32 values
+* `FloatRange` - a linear range of f32 values
-* `IntParam` - a discrete range of i32 values.
+* `IntRange` - a discrete range of i32 values.
 This will cause the widget to "step" when moved.
-* `LogDBParam` - a logarithmic range of decibel values.
+* `DBRange` - a logarithmic range of decibel values.
 Values around 0 dB will increment slower than values farther away from 0 dB.
-* `OctaveParam` - a logarithmic range of frequency values.
+* `FreqRange` - a logarithmic range of frequency values.
 Each octave in the 10 octave spectrum (from 20 Hz to 20480 Hz) is spaced evenly.

 ## Installation
 Add `iced` and `iced_audio` as dependencies in your `Cargo.toml`:
 ```
 iced = { version = "0.1", features = ["image"] }
-iced_audio = "0.1"
+iced_audio = "0.2"
 ```
 __Both Iced Audio and [Iced] move fast and the `master` branch can contain breaking changes!__ If you want to learn about a specific release, check out [the release list].